chemgymrl/chemgymrl/docs/lesson_2_react.md

 We will try to get the desired material: 4,5-diethyloctane

-In similar fashion to lesson 1, the reactions used in this lesson are found in the available reactions file.
-This particular lesson will use the reaction file `chloro_wurtz_v1.py` and is registered under the id `WurtzReact-v2`
+In similar fashion to lesson 1, the reactions used in this lesson are found in the available reactions directory.
+This particular lesson will use the reaction file `chloro_wurtz_v1.py` and is registered under the id `WurtzReact-v2`.
+The main difference between this reaction file and the one used in lesson 1 is that this file's target material is 4,5-diethyloctane instead of dodecane.

 From lesson 1 we know that our action space is a 6 element vector represented by: